DYXO/PortProcess_killer/README.md

 - [auto-py-to-exe](#auto-py-to-exe)

 ## os
-for opening the cmd and running the kill comand
+for opening the cmd and running the kill command

 ## PySimpleGUI
 for the very very simple Gui